reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 A good demo can be the final puzzle piece needed to convince someone to try this technology.
 A working demo is great, but so are screen shots or a recorded video!

-For the love of all that is holy, don’t do any live coding unless you are specifically demoing features of an IDE!
+For the love of all that is holy, don't do any live coding unless you are specifically demoing features of an IDE!

 Your demo should only exist to reinforce your “why” for choosing this technology.
 Make it short and to the point, and show them something awesome!
-Don’t waste your audience’s time showing “how.”
+Don't waste your audience's time showing “how.”
 They can easily find that information for themselves on the Internet later.
 Your job is to convince them to go try it!

 In my opinion, no demo is better than a bad one.